olive mix Olives

 California Olives

-This fruit is preserved in brine an used similarly to black ripe Oleaceae olives but is not really an olive at all.
-It is the fruit of a large resinous tree that grows in Southeast Asia and China.
+This fruit is preserved in brine and used similarly to black ripe Oleaceae olives but is not really an olive at all.
+It is the fruit of a large resinous tree, related to the frankinsense tree, native to Southeast Asia and southern China.
 The flesh is relatively thin and the seed large and sharply pointed at both ends.
-Aside from the brined fruit, the seed kernels inside the pits are sold as Canarium nut, Pili nut or Galip nut.
+Aside from the brined fruit, the seed kernels inside the pits of this and related species are sold as Canarium nut, Pili nut or Galip nut.
+The photo specimens were purchased from a large Asian market in Los Angeles, packed in brine.

 Empeltre